flar/matrix_math/README.md

 # matrix_math

-A dart program to explore the reducability of various perspective transform matrix operations.
+A dart program to explore the reducibility of various perspective transform matrix operations.